ReeceGoding/Frustration-One-Year-With-R/README.md

     #I'd love to show a[, "Z"], but it throws the error "Error in a[, "Z"] : subscript out of bounds".
     #This is clearly consistent with a["Z"] and my earlier bits on out-of-bounds stuff not throwing errors.
     ```

+    Of course, `["name"]` and `[, "name"]` aren’t identical for data
+    frames either, but let’s not get back in to talking about the `drop`
+    argument.
+Starting to see what I mean about R being inconsistent?

 -   You cannot use named atomic vectors to generate environments.
 This
     means that awesome tricks like